Flat light photography – how, when and why use it

 If your intention is to blow out your background completely, that’s fine, expose for your subject’s face and allow the background to overexpose.
 Most of the time, however, we want some detail in the background while our subject is well exposed.

-So, if you’ve placed them in open shade under a tree, have them face towards the light with the tree behind them.
-Make sure that there’s no dappled light on them either as this will create strange light patterns on their face.
-They need to be completely in the shade.
+So, for example, if you place your subject in open shade under a tree, have them face towards the light with the tree behind them.
+With tree shade make sure that there’s no dappled light on your subject either as it creates strange light patterns on their face.
+Your subject must be completely in shadow.

-But trees aren’t the only source of open shade.
-Buildings are great for shielding your subject from direct sunlight for flat lighting.
+Trees aren’t the only source of open shade.
+Buildings are also great for creating flat lighting by shielding your subject from bright direct sunlight.

 2. Look for light bouncing off objects